numbbo/coco/docs/coco-doc/source/index.rst

      - be quantitative on the ratio scale [STE1946]_
      - assume a wide range of values
      - aggregate over a collection of values in a very meaningful way

+     A missing runtime value is considered as possible outcome (see below).

-.. note:: later we want to talk about the interpretation of aggregations, like that we draw a problem uniform at random (over all problems or over all instances).
+.. note:: later we want to talk about the interpretation of aggregations, like that we draw a problem uniform at random (over all problems or over all instances), but see also [BBO2016perf]_.

 Terminology